ARacheal/Crumb-Crop/README.md

 ```
 Open [http://localhost:3000](http://localhost:3000) to view locally.

 ## Status
 🚀 Active development — MVP in progress

 ---
-*Full source code is private to protect the startup concept.
+*Full source code is private to protect the project concept.
 This repository showcases project structure and documentation only.*